- 2019-20 Important Dates

 - Free SAT practice resources and personalized practice with Khan Academy

-- Four free score reports sent to universities and colleges
+- Unlimited free score reports sent to universities and colleges for eligible students

 Making sure that students with disabilities can test with accommodations is important to us.
 Students who need to take the SAT using nonstandard materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).

-All reasonable requests are considered.
+All requests are considered.
 To use accommodations, students must be approved in SSD Online.

 Setting Up an Account